ComicDansMS/shopify-image-updater/readme.md

       ```

 5. **Results**:
-    - An 'updated_shopify_products.csv' file will be generated in the main directory, with updated 'Image Src' and 'Variant Image' URLs.
+    - An 'updated_products_export.csv' file will be generated in the main directory, with updated 'Image Src' and 'Variant Image' URLs.
-    - The console will provide feedback on the number of images replaced and variants updated.

-**Important**: Before executing the script, ensure your images are accessible via the provided `new_url`.
-If using a local HTTP server, ensure it's running.